 The Library provides data and power outlets, and access to the University of London wireless network.
 The Library accepts no responsibility if users’ electronic equipment is damaged while using these facilities.
 The Library cannot guarantee availability of internet access, or that Library staff will be able to assist users in connecting devices to the network or with any other use of personal electronic equipment.

-The fine for overdue books is 30p per day per item.
+The fine for overdue books is 30p per day per item and 10p per hour for a laptop key.
 Fines come into effect immediately the item becomes overdue.

 Books overdue for more than 34 days will be billed for loss at £50.00 per book.
 When the book is returned this amount will be reduced to the maximum fine of £10.20 per book.